 - As a sandwich: I leave them whole, put them in a bun, and top with some cheese and grainy mustard.

-Finally, if you don't eat them all, the leftovers will last for a few days.
+If you don't eat all the peppers and onions, the leftovers will last a few days in the refrigerator.
 Leftover peppers and onions make a smoky topping for sandwiches and salads.
+(I don't bother reheating them.)

 - Total Time: 27 minutes